-The first project is a reindeer directed drawing!
-My first tip is to practice making the reindeer on dry erase boards for whole group or small group BEFORE you do the project.
+The first project is a reindeer-directed drawing!
+My first tip is to practice making the reindeer on dry-erase boards for the whole group or small group BEFORE you do the project.
 First, you draw the step and explain the shape or part you are drawing.
 Then the students copy the step.
-Continue to model each step then have students do it on their boards until the reindeer is complete.
+Continue to model each step, then have students do it on their boards until the reindeer is complete.

 The handprint towel is a sweet keepsake that parents love!
 I not going to lie, handprint gifts used to stress me out because I was always so worried about students getting the acrylic paint everywhere.
 I have perfected a method to create less mess and a beautiful finished product.

 1. SET UP!
 Having all the supplies ready is huge.
 I put all the things on a tray, just like the photo above.
 Put the paint in a disposable tray like this cupcake tray so you can recycle it when the project is over.
 If you don’t get every student finished in one day, simply cover it with plastic wrap so you can use the paints again the next day.